Skatebird: Gameplay

-Story
+Plot

 The game follows a small pet bird, who is saddened that their unnamed human owner no longer skateboards or is around much due to their new job that they hate.
 The bird takes up skateboarding as a means of getting the human's attention, and getting them back into skateboarding in efforts of making them happy again.

 Development

 The game was first announced in November 2018.
 The game is being developed by indie developer Glass Bottom Games, who had previously developed the first person roguelite Spartan Fist.
 An early alpha build demo was released in June 2019 after the Kinda Funny E3, and a Kickstarter was launched to help funding at the same time.
 The game met its funding goal of $20,000 in a single day, and ended up raising over 67,000 total.
 The game was announced for Nintendo Switch and Xbox One platforms in December 2019, with a late 2020 release date.
 In July 2020, it was announced that the game's release had been delayed into 2021, not because of the COVID-19 pandemic, but because the game was simply taking longer than expected to make, partially due to the decision to include a new story mode to the game.
 In June 2021, it was announced that the game is scheduled to release on August 12, 2021.
 In July 2021, it was announced that the game would be delayed to September 16, 2021.